HaloZero/FEWD_Curriculum_33/Week_02_Layout/03_advanced_css/slides.md

 - Explain the box model and how it affects styling
 - Utilize nested selectors for advanced styling
 - Differentiate between block and inline elements
-- Learn new strategies for starting a project

 ---